-Deeji was in her late 60’s when I was born in 1939, so at my earliest recollection of her, she was in her mid-70’s in age.
+Deeji was in her late sixties in age when I was born in 1939, so at my earliest recollection of her she was in her mid-seventies in age.
 She was very thin and petite in appearance and never seemed to me to have much energy or strength.
-I don’t remember any specific illnesses she endured, but I can recall only a few instances that I was in her presence apart from her home.
-Her bachelor son, Uncle Walter lived with her, and up until the last year or two of her life, she prepared all the meals for them, which I think were pretty meager.
+I don’t remember any specific illnesses she had, but I can recall only a few instances that I was in her presence apart from her home.
+Her bachelor son, Uncle Walter lived with her, and up until the last year or two of her life she prepared all the meals for them which I think were meager.
 Uncle Walter was not very neat, and his bedroom always looked cluttered and disorganized.
-In asking Pop why Uncle Walter had such a messy room, he would say, “Well you know your uncle is a brilliant man and just doesn’t think about things like that.”
+In asking Pop why Uncle Walter had such a messy room, he would say, “You know your uncle is a brilliant man and just doesn’t think about things like that.”
 Deeji kept the rest of the house neat and spotless.
-Her daughter, Aunt Mae who was married to Uncle Dick Smith, was her primary care-giver and was at her home daily, making sure that she was well-cared for and that the groceries and other things needed for housekeeping were purchased.
-What I didn’t realize at the time was Deeji never learned to drive an automobile.
+Her daughter, Aunt Mae who was married to Uncle Dick Smith was her primary care-giver and was at her home daily making sure she was well-cared for and the groceries and other things needed for housekeeping were on hand.
+What I didn’t know was Deeji never learned to drive an automobile.

-Sometime shortly after their move, Pop said that Granddad bought the first gasoline engine automobile in El Dorado, and could be seen chugging around the mostly un-paved streets of town.
-I don’t know for sure but believe the car to be a Ford Model T which was just becoming popular nationwide.
-The Touring model in 1913 sold for a whopping $600, but offered Granddad a faster mode of transportation to make the many house calls he routinely made.
-Pop said that earlier Granddad drove a horse-drawn buggy pulled by his faithful horse “Dolly.”
-While living in Lisbon, it was said that “on many a night Dolly could be seen pulling ole’ Doc Moore’s buggy back home while the Doc caught up on a little much-needed sleep.”
+Sometime shortly after their move Pop said that Granddad bought the first gasoline engine automobile in El Dorado and could be seen chugging around the mostly un-paved streets of town.
+I believe the car to be a Ford Model T which was just becoming popular nationwide.
+The Touring model in 1913 sold for a whopping six hundred dollars, but offered Granddad a faster mode of transportation to make the many house calls he routinely made.
+Pop said that earlier Granddad drove a horse-drawn buggy pulled by his faithful horse Dolly.
+While living in Lisbon it was said that “on many a night Dolly could be seen pulling ole’ Doc Moore’s buggy back home while the Doc caught up on a little much-needed sleep.”